FIKUS0FIN/epam-lab-demo-ready/README.md

 # conflue-postrgesql

-#u will need Vagrant avalible ports:80 > 8080 ; 443 > 4444 ;
+u will need Vagrant avalible ports:80 > 8080 ; 443 > 4444 ;

- and for pure setup confluence i can get access to controle panel from localhost:8090
+ and for pure setup confluence u can get access to controle panel from localhost:8090

 more then 5 gb memory -- java + tomcat + confluence + nginx